Trade Ally Information

 The purpose of these rebates is to encourage customers to purchase and install higher efficiency equipment, thereby reducing overall energy consumption and encouraging wise energy use.
 Residential customers can click here for program information.

-NYSEG and RG&E are offering residential natural gas customers rebates to install qualifying natural gas heating and related control equipment.
+NYSEG and RG&E are offering rebates to residential natural gas customers who install qualifying natural gas heating and related control equipment.
 This program is also available to eligible customers who build a new home and install eligible equipment.

 Online Rebate Reservation System.
 The online rebate reservation system has been implemented to ensure program funds are not overextended.
 All rebate requests must be reserved in the rebate reservation system to be valid.
-Rebate reservations can only be made at nyseg.com or rge.com, and rebate applications will only be available through the rebate reservation system.
-No versions of rebate applications other than the online, reserved copy will be accepted.
+Rebate reservations can only be made at rge.com, and rebate applications will only be available through the rebate reservation system.
+No version of the rebate application other than the online, reserved copy will be accepted.

 Automatic Program Closure When Funds Are Exhausted.
 The rebate program will automatically close once all incentive funds for the program have been accounted for by rebate reservations.
-Once funds are exhausted, a program closure announcement will be displayed on the natural gas rebate program informational pages at nyseg.com and rge.com.
+Once funds are exhausted, a program closure announcement will be displayed on the residential natural gas rebate program informational pages at rge.com.

-To be eligible for rebates, furnaces and boilers must be Air Conditioning, Heating and Refrigeration Institute (AHRI) or Energy STAR® approved.
+To be eligible for rebates, furnaces and boilers must be Air Conditioning, Heating and Refrigeration Institute (AHRI) or ENERGY STAR approved.
 To determine if your equipment qualifies, view the AHRI and ENERGY STAR websites.
 Tank type (storage) and tankless water heaters must be ENERGY STAR approved and installed on or after July 15, 2014 to qualify for rebates.

 - Heat Loss Load Calculation: Since properly sized heating equipment operates more efficiently and results in greater occupant comfort, you are strongly encouraged to perform a proper building heat loss calculation and to size the new heating equipment accordingly.